 Get Newsmax TV on your cable system – Click Here Now

-"This is also true of street videos where they're taken from cop cars or taken from surveillance cameras on the wall.
+"This is also true of street videos," Bailey said, "where they're taken from cop cars or taken from surveillance cameras on the wall.
 They eliminate he said, she said.
 They tend to pin down who did what and to whom.
 The public should always have the benefit of being satisfied that what their courts do is a correct result.
 That is frequently not the case, but it should be the case."

-The lawyers discussed recent civilian deaths at the hands of police that have sparked public protests, including Saturday's fatal shooting of 18-year-old Michael Brown in Missouri.
-Police there have said Brown reached for the officer's gun.
+The lawyers discussed recent civilian deaths at the hands of police that have sparked public protests, including Saturday's fatal shooting of Michael Brown, 18, in Missouri.
+Police there have said Brown reached for an officer's gun.

-Johnson opined that it's in law enforcement's best interest to have video of every interaction.
+Johnson said it's in law enforcement's best interest to have video of every interaction.